Hoyg/azuredevopslabs/labs/vstsextend/releasegates/readme.md

    ![alert_triggered](images/alert_triggered.png)

-1. As there was an alert triggered by the exception, **Query Azure Monitor** gate have failed.
+1. As there was an alert triggered by the exception, **Query Azure Monitor** gate failed.
 However, the gate is still under delay period, you should wait for next evaluation to proceed.

    ![qamlog](images/qamlog.png)